slburson/misc-extensions/README.md

 The two that I expect most people will want to use are `mvlet` and `mvlet*`.
-`mvlet`, like `cl:let`, makes all bindings in parallel, so the init-forms can refer to variables of the same names in the containing scope.  `mvlet*`, like `c:let*`, makes them sequentially, so each init-form can refer to any of the variables bound in the preceding clauses.
+`mvlet`, like `cl:let`, makes all bindings in parallel, so the init-forms can refer to variables of the same names in the containing scope.  `mvlet*`, like `cl:let*`, makes them sequentially, so each init-form can refer to any of the variables bound in the preceding clauses.
 Except for being able to bind multiple values, they are almost perfectly upward-compatible with the CL operators, with a minor caveat I will return to below.